tdkehoe/Angular-Data-Transfer/README.md

 The `@Input()` and `@Output()` decorators are the workhorses of Angular data transfer.
 Both require code in three files:

-* Declare variables in the parent component controller.
+* Declare variables in the parent TypeScript class controller.
 * Write transfer code in the parent HTML view.
-* Use the `@Input()` and `@Output()` decorators when declaring the variables in the child component controller.
+* Use the `@Input()` and `@Output()` decorators when declaring the variables in the child TypeScript class controller.

-You don't have to import anything or do anything special when you declare your variables in the parent component controller.
+You don't have to import anything or do anything special when you declare your variables in the parent TypeScript class controller.

 #### `@Input()` in the parent HTML view